Sher-Chowdhury/codingbee_docs/categories/kubernetes/05_yaml_configs/anatomy.md

 ```

-**metadata:** Data that helps uniquely identify the object. metadata.name is used to assign a name to the object.
-It's also used to link up objects together with the help of the metadata.labels data.
+**metadata:** Data that helps uniquely identify the object. metadata.name is used to assign a name to the object. metadata.labels is also another really important feature.
+It not only lets you organise your resources, but it also offers a means to filter your resources, and can be used as a way to refer to a group of resources.

 **spec:** The content of this depends on the kind of object in question.
 Api specifies what structure+content this section should hold.